-The eclecticism that presided over the choices of Anne Gruner Schlumberger brings together, in this highly subjective collection, the so-called learned arts with popular arts, and mixes ancient and modern objects.
+The eclecticism that presided over Anne Gruner Schlumberger’s choices brings together, in this highly subjective collection, the so-called “intellectual” arts with popular arts, and mixes ancient and modern objects.

 By the end of 2009, more than a thousand works and objects of art were identified and indexed, including paintings, sculptures, drawings, engravings, books of art and exceptional pieces such as furniture and clothes.
 The collection is kept in a secure area.

 The five hundred and fifty-five works of art that make up the collection are divided into three groups of unequal importance :

 The first group consists of almost seventy archaeological sculptures from five continents, with two dominant ones, the Greco-Roman Mediterranean and Africa.

 The second includes a set of a hundred works, from the Middle Ages to the nineteenth century (capitals, torches, paintings and sculptures).

 Modern art dominates within the third group, consisting of three hundred and ninety works (paintings, sculptures and furniture) of sixty-six artists.
 Thirteen of them, including Victor Brauner, Anita de Caro, Max Ernst, Luis Fernandez, Diego Giacometti, Francois-Xavier Lalanne, Henri Laurens, Pablo Picasso, Yassilakis Takis and Roger Vieillard, are represented by more than ten works each.

 This set mostly includes artists from the imaginary or surrealist schools of painting.
 It is made of almost the same number of paintings, sculptures, works on paper, drawings and engravings.